 The “revelation” of what would be required to do in order to become “time rich” was quite actually quite simple.

-- Sell house
+- Sell our current house and downsize

 - Resign from our jobs (Me the Deputy head and Kerry the Learning Mentor of a busy Liverpool Primary School)

 - Live in a new way, focusing on the importance of doing what makes us feel content and motivated.
 Writing, travelling and working on building a new future together, which we are responsible for.